 We provide a smoke-free environment.
-Students, staff and clients are prohibited to smoke, vaporize, use electronic cigarettes or similar products, in the building.
+Students, staff and clients are prohibited from smoking, vaporizing, using electronic cigarettes or similar products in the building.
 Students may not congregate or loiter in front of COLLECTIV Academy or in front of or near surrounding businesses at any time.
 Students, staff and clients are allowed to smoke in designated smoking areas at appointed times.